callebalik/clinical_NLP_SE/references/annotation/annotation_guidelines.md

 **Motivation**:

 - The judgement of if a measurement falls within def 1 and def 2, that is if it is medically relevant and not only as the absence of a pathological measurement adds greater requirements on the annotator and adds possibilities for errors.
 - In addition if classifying the measurements now they cannot easily be updated if changes to reference values are made.

+**Future**

+- There are RegEx expressions for extracting measurement values from clinical text.
+These could perhaps be combined into the model.